MicrosoftDocs/azure-docs/articles/site-recovery/move-from-classic-to-modernized-vmware-disaster-recovery.md

 When migrating machines from classic to modernized architecture, you'll need to make sure that the required infrastructure has already been registered in the modernized Recovery Services vault.
 Refer to the replication appliance’s [sizing and capacity details](./replication-appliance-support-matrix.md#sizing-and-capacity) to help define the required infrastructure.

-As a rule, you should setup the same number of replication appliances, as the number of process servers in your classic Recovery Services vault.
-In the classic vault, if there was one configuration server and four process servers, then you should setup four replication appliances in the modernized Recovery Services vault.
+As a rule, you should set up the same number of replication appliances, as the number of process servers in your classic Recovery Services vault.
+In the classic vault, if there was one configuration server and four process servers, then you should set up four replication appliances in the modernized Recovery Services vault.

 ## Pricing